 Old yet Timely

-How refreshing to get to read a short peace from a time so different than our own.
+How refreshing to get to read a short piece from a time so different than our own.
 These words were written in 1954 and yet they reach applicable to us today.
 The Preacher’s Beatitudes.
-May we as preachers know just what we ought to do.
+Wise sayings, beatitudes for preachers.
+May we as pastors/preachers know just what we ought to do.
 What is the next thing you are going to work on from here?